emutchek/MaraudersAtSea/CMPU_203_PirateGame/doc/FIRE_IN_THE_HOLE.md

 drive up the user's doubt meter (e.g. their level of suspicion about the true nature of the mission).
 There will be subtle hints throughout scenes 1-6.

-At that point, if their doubt is high enough, they receive alternate versions of scenes 7-9 wherein they learn more about the shady client, the recent conquering of Helion, and the potential value of the Vironium (all these clues are unrelated so that if later on, they only see a few, they still make sense).
+At that point, if their doubt is high enough, they don't see the Vironium and instead they learn about EHE from the locals.

-In the non-alternate timeline, there is one more opportunity to increase the doubt meter.
+In both timelines, there is one more opportunity to increase the doubt meter.
 At the end, if the doubt meter is above 0, they have a choice whether to send in the letter.
 Otherwise, it gets sent automatically.</p>